Edmonton appears ready to lift social housing moratorium in core communities | CBC News

 "Like Cabrini Green in Chicago," she said, citing a former housing complex once notorious for its gang activity.

 "Those projects don't exist anymore," Kjenner said.
-"That's not the way affordable housing's been done.
+"That's not the way affordable housing's being done.
 But unfortunately the stigma persists, and so we definitely have an uphill battle."

 City council is expected to vote on lifting the moratorium at a meeting June 18.